 The application with AIG is also very simple and efficient.
 The application process takes less than 15 minutes and is completed entirely over the phone with an independent agent.

 One of the top reasons the GIWL plan is our #1 choice above the rest is the custom features that come at no additional charge.
-These features allow insureds the ability to accelerate their death benefits if they suffer from a qualifying illness.
+These features make it so insureds can choose to accelerate the death benefit if they come down with an illness that meets the qualifications.
 Simply put, AIG offers life insurance that you can use while you’re still alive.

 Accelerated Death Benefits from AIG